 and Colorado Springs.
 This strikingly beautiful area has approximately 844 square miles of

 mountains, foothills and plains.
-Douglas County has a population of 215,226 residents.

-Approximately 73% of the population lives in unincorporated areas.
+Most residents live in unincorporated areas.
 The county is an ideal mix of

 rural and suburban areas, village centers and large plots of open space including ranches, greenbelts,